davidcarboni-archive/Webulizor/README.md

 ### What is it?

 Webulizor is a Java webapp micro-framework.
-It's built on two ideas: first, that in a world of continuous delivery the best place to put most configuration is directly in the code and second that refactoring code shouldn't break web page links.
-It's about not having to keep things in synch across code, configuration and HTML.
+It's built on a couple of ideas:
+ * in a world of continuous delivery the best place to put most configuration is directly in the code.
+If you need to change configuration it's safer to push a release than edit live configuration.
+ * refactoring code shouldn't break links.
+Why should you have to manually keep things in synch across code, configuration and HTML?
+ * finally, /servlet/ in your URLs is visual noise and just plain ugly.
+Webulizor lets you put your controllers at the top level whilst forwarding anything that has a file extension to the default servlet (.css, .js, .png, etc.)

+Webulizor provides you with a couple of helpful bootstrap defaults:
+ * HSQLDB so you can get on with prototyping instead of installing a database
+ * Apache Velocity for response rendering

+Defaults can be overridden or ignored and you're free to configure your own front-controller servlet receive requests dispatched by the Webulizor filter, just copy and tweak the `web.xml` included with Webulizor.

 ### The basics